Daily Image Update

 Conditions in context

 Figure 2a.
-This plot shows the departure from average air temperature in the Arctic at the 925 hPa level, in degrees Celsius, for March 2024.
+This plot shows the departure from average air temperature in the Arctic at the 925 hPa level relative to the 1991 to 2020 reference period, in degrees Celsius, for April 2024.
 Yellows and reds indicate above average temperatures; blues and purples indicate below average temperatures.

 Credit: NSIDC courtesy NOAA Earth System Research Laboratory Physical Sciences Laboratory